| || |

 Among their custom corporate identity jobs, the Losonczi Hair Salon work (2012) is quite outstanding.

-Dubstep (2012) is an experimental trinagulat grid-based typeface.
+Dubstep (2012) is an experimental triangulated grid-based typeface.

 Klingspor link.
 Fontspace link.
 Behance link.
 Dafont link.
+Creative Market link.
 [Google]

 Fontboard (was Nyelvészeti Fontok)